Top 5 Eco-Friendly Alternatives to Single-Use Plastic Cups for Foodservice Buyers

 Materials Introduction & Analysis

-PLA (Polylactic Acid) is a biodegradable bioplastic made from renewable resources, such as corn starch or sugarcane.
-PLA-coated paper cups combine the sustainability of paper with a thin PLA layer for water and oil resistance.
+PLA (Polylactic Acid) is a plant-based compostable bioplastic commonly derived from renewable resources such as corn starch or sugarcane.
+PLA-coated paper cups combine paperboard with a thin PLA lining to improve moisture resistance while reducing reliance on petroleum-based PE coatings.

 Advantages